AGTGreg/AppBlocks/docs/_coverpage.md

 ![logo](/media/appblocks_logo.png)
 # AppBlocks

-> A lightweight javascript library for building micro apps for the front-end in record time.
+> All you need to build your front-end in a small package.
+>
+> 4.6kB minified | 1.8kB Gzipped

 [GitHub](https://github.com/AGTGreg/AppBlocks.git)